google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Conclusion

-A thermometer measures temperature through a glass tube sealed with mercury that expands or contracts as the temperature rises or falls.
-As temperatures rise, the mercury-filled bulb expands into the capillary tube.
+A thermometer measures temperature through a glass tube that expands or contracts with mercury as the temperature rises or falls.
+As temperatures rise, the mercury-filled bulb grows into the capillary tube.
 Its rate of expansion is calibrated on the glass scale.

 A thermometer is a device that measures temperature and provides a quantitative indication of the thermal energy of an object or environment.
 There are various types of thermometers, including mercury-in-glass thermometers, digital thermometers, and infrared thermometers, which work in different ways but ultimately achieve the same goal of temperature measurement.